CALABASH CHARTER ACADEMY

 MORE THAN ONE ROOM PARENT

 If it agreed upon with the teacher that TWO parents will share the responsibility of being the Room Parent, it is strongly recommended that one of the parents be the Lead Room Parent and that there is a clearly defined list of job duties for each of the Room Parents.
 This will alleviate confusion for the teacher and for parents in the room.

 ROOM PARENT RESPONSIBILITIES:

 At the beginning of the year, send out the roster solicitation form via your teacher to all students (LRP will provide the form).
 Once you collect all roster info, you should consolidate into one page and forward on to the school’s LRP.
 Roster template will be provided by the LRP.

 COMMUNICATION WITH PARENTS

-The Room Parent should forward the weekly PTO emails, along with any classroom specific information to all class parents.
-It is suggested that you create an email distribution list to ensure everyone is included.
-If new students join the class throughout the year, be sure to update your distribution list and forward the contact info on to the LRP.
-Be sure to stay up to date regarding classroom & PTO events as you will be the main source of information for the other parents in the room.
+We suggest that you create an email distribution list to ensure all class parents are included in your communications.
+Alternatively, you can copy/paste your Excel contact list from your class roster provided by the LRP.
+Be sure to stay up to date regarding classroom & PTO events as you will be a source of information for the other parents in the room.

 COORDINATION OF CLASSROOM PARTIES

 Classroom parties are limited to two: one during the winter holiday, and one on the last day of school.
 The Room Parent coordinates the parties and should consult the teacher in advance to understand any preferences s/he has.

 COLLECTING MONEY FOR TEACHER/AIDE GIFTS AND TEACHER SUPPLIES

 Room Parents coordinate the collection of donations for teacher/aide gifts from the class group.
 This is a great solution for parents, to give towards one large gift rather than purchasing individual gifts.
-Make sure parents who donate include their name with the donation so that you can keep track of who has contributed and have those families sign a card from the group.
-Be aware that LAUSD policy prohibits cash gifts to teachers; gift cards are ok.
+LAUSD policy prohibits cash gifts to teachers; gift cards are ok.
+LAUSD also prohibits gifts of > $100 from a single source.
+Be aware before sending any e-gift cards through LAUSD email accounts.